This post may contain affiliate links. Please read our disclosure policy.

 Clarified butter is simply butterfat removed from the solids.
 The butter must be clarified because the solids will burn and look terrible on the baklawa.
 It’s golden and translucent.

-Here is how to clarify butter with a method I have used over the years.
+Here is how to clarify butter with a thorough review of the methods to clarify.
 Lately, I’ve taken to melting at least one pound of butter on very low heat (there is always, always a container of clarified butter in my refrigerator).
 Use very low heat to avoid agitating the clarified butter and the solids, which clarifying is meant to separate.
 Most of the solids will settle on the bottom of the pan.
 There may be some foamy solids floating at the top.
 Remove these with a spoon, then pour off the clear butter, leaving the solids in the pan.
 Some of the clear butter has to stay behind so with the solids because it can’t all be poured away without getting solids mixed in at a certain point.
 Don’t feel wasteful; it’s okay.
 I figure it’s only about a teaspoon of clear butter anyway.
 Plus you can use it on vegetables, mmm.

 The Filling.